 For example, CAHOOTS (Crisis Assistance Helping Out On The Streets), is a mobile crisis intervention program taking on social service calls for crisis counseling.
 CAHOOTS was first developed in Eugene, OR and similar programs based on its model have now been rolled out in several other locations around the country.
 In those locations where it is offered, this program is an excellent resource to be familiar with that “often provide[s] initial contact and transport for people who are intoxicated, mentally ill, or disoriented, as well as transport for necessary non-emergency medical care.”
 Each van is staffed with a medic (nurse or EMT) and an experienced crisis worker.
 An interesting stat is that CAHOOTS in Eugene diverts 5-8% of calls from Police as they are qualified and equipped with the knowledge to get the individual the care they need.

-Other great models which exist as resources in some communities include Crisis Intervention Team (CIT) Programs, Assertive Community Treatment (ACT) teams, EmPATH emergency room setups, and the Living Room model.
+Other great models which exist as resources in some communities include Crisis Intervention Team (CIT) Programs, Assertive Community Treatment (ACT) teams, EmPATH emergency room setups, the Living Room model, The Lifeline and 988.

 The Living Room model and EmPATH are a couple of examples of where you can take someone who is having a mental health crisis instead of bringing them to a typical hospital emergency room where they will be unlikely to receive care oriented towards those with mental health issues.
 In fact, a typical ER setting often exacerbates mental health situations.
 SMI Adviser, A Clinical Support System for Serious Mental Illness, explains that the “Living Rooms embrace the Recovery Model and offer people experiencing mental health crises a calm and safe environment.
 The community outpatient centers are open 24 hours a day, 7 days a week, and people receive care immediately.”